You are here

 More About the Vibrant Livingston Campus!

 Students accepted into the community will live in the Quads Residence Halls on the Livingston Campus.
-Quads are a residence for first-year students and offer study rooms, laundry facilities, kitchens, house lounges as well as a main lounge.
-Quads have lots of green space surrounding them, are adjacent to the Livingston Recreation Center, near Livingston Student Center, Livingston Dining Hall, Livingston Bookstore and walking distance to the Louis Brown Athletic Center (RAC).
+Quads offer study rooms, laundry facilities, kitchens, house lounges, as well as a main lounge.
+The Livingsto Quads have lots of green space surrounding them, and are adjacent to the Livingston Recreation Center, near Livingston Student Center, Livingston Dining Hall, and walking distance to the Louis Brown Athletic Center (RAC), the Rutgers Cinema, and the newly constructed Livingston Plaza.

 For more information, please contact: